semanux/website/README.md

 ## Guidelines

-- In German translation, use "Imperativ" (without "du" or "Sie")
+- In German translation, use "Imperativ" (without "du" or "Sie").
+- For `padding` and `margin`, either use the shorthand form (`padding`) or the subproperties (`padding-top`, `padding-right`, `padding-bottom`, and `padding-left`).
+Do not mix them, as then the ordering of properties influences the visuals.
-- To be discussed: "Web site" or "web site?" (glossar would be preferable in general)
+- To be discussed: "Web site" or "web site?" (glossar would be preferable in general).

 ## Third-party content